 To replace a single tooth, we use a single implant and one porcelain crown.
 Porcelain is used to craft the restorations, so the crown can blend in with the existing teeth as naturally as possible.
 Dr. Patel only uses the highest quality dental ceramics available to restore your smile.

-If you’re missing multiple consecutive teeth, an implant-retained bridge would be the most effective way to rebuild your smile.
+If you’re missing multiple consecutive teeth, an implant-supported bridge would be the most effective way to rebuild your smile.
 Since implants are designed to anchor the restoration, we don’t need to file down the enamel of the neighboring teeth just to have it placed.
 Generally, two implants can anchor a three- or four-crown bridge.

 Thanks to the strength of dental implants, you don’t need to have a dedicated implant for each tooth you need to replace.
-In the case of implant-retained dentures, the implant posts are strategically placed throughout the jaw to maximize integration with the bone.
+In the case of implant dentures, the implant posts are strategically placed throughout the jaw to maximize integration with the bone.
 This means you can replace an entire arch with only four to six implants.
 A denture can be made to be permanently fixed to your jaw or be removable for self-care.

 It’s no secret that dental implants involve a complicated procedure, whether it’s for a single implant or a series of implants to hold a denture.
 For example, the cost of your treatment only increases when more implants or more customized restorations are needed to restore your smile.
 If you require any preparatory treatments, such as a bone graft or periodontal therapy, the cost of your overall treatment will be higher.
 During your consultation, Dr. Patel will go over each step of your treatment in detail.
 After performing a thorough examination, he’ll confirm what treatments you need to ensure successful implantation.